HirotakaDango/music-player/README.md

 # PHP Music

 A simple, fast, and modern self-hosted music player built in PHP, with a clean UI, SQLite backend, and full PWA (Progressive Web App) features.
-Scan your music collection, play songs in your browser, and manage your library—all in one place.
+Scan your music collection, play songs in your browser, manage favorites/playlists, upload and edit your own songs, and more—all in one lightweight app.

 ![1](https://raw.githubusercontent.com/HirotakaDango/php-music-wiki/refs/heads/main/1.png)
 ![2](https://raw.githubusercontent.com/HirotakaDango/php-music-wiki/refs/heads/main/2.png)

+---

 ## Features